 If you want to know about what the EU does, how it all started and how it works, or if you want to debate EU policies more in details, you’ll find plenty of inspiration here.

 If you are between 14 and 18, or are a secondary school teacher interested in finding out about the European Union and what it does for you, then this publication is for you.
-The exercises it contains can even be 'worked' online!
+The exercises it contains should provide food for thought not only for you, but also when talking about Europe with your friends and family.
+An online quiz accompanies this booklet and is a fun way to revisit some of the issues

 Help your pupils discover more about the countries of the European Union using this fun, interactive map.
 Take a trip to each country and find out what they like to eat in Czechia, which sport is the most popular in Slovakia, learn the names of some famous Dutch painters and much, much more!